Trinity University College: History

 Trinity University College began life in 1848 as the South Wales and Monmouthshire Training College, making it the oldest teacher training college in continuous operation in Wales.
 The college's role was to train young men for teaching in Church primary schools.
 In the first year of operation, 22 students were recruited and were taught by three members of staff including the first Principal, William Reed.
 Walter Powell is recorded as the first student; he was 17, previously a draper and worked in a grocery store.

-The College required its students to follow a strict schedule which included getting up at half past six for a cold bath.
+The college required its students to follow a strict schedule which included getting up at half past six for a cold bath.
 Students were often recruited from humble backgrounds, and to remind them of this, the college curriculum included subjects such as gardening and woodwork.
 The students were expected to have a knowledge of grammar and arithmetic and received education in Latin and Greek.
 By 1936, the college also had an art block and a gym.

 The college also placed restrictions on interaction with the local townspeople, particularly women, and fines were issued for "girling" (interacting with local women).
 The strict regime of college life was however broken for activities such as smoking and reading newspapers in the common rooms, musical concerts and entertainment.
 In the late Victorian era, photography became a great hobby at the college.
 In the inter-war and post-war era, the college gained a strong reputation for sports.
 The principal sport played was rugby, in which many students went on to achieve considerable success; but other sports included badminton, tennis, and hockey.

 An account of college life in the 1930s is provided by ex-student George Head, who wrote that the Old Building and the Dewi Hostel combined contained all of the teaching rooms, a gymnasium, the library, the smoking room and common rooms, the secretarial offices, and the "Sick Ward" and medical facilities.
 Church was still at this period a large part of the college life.
 Interaction with women was still forbidden and punishable.
 Head does however speak of how fond the students were of the college and how much they took away from it.
-In particular he recounts the old Trinity College Anthem titled "There is a tavern in the town".
+In particular he recounts the old Trinity College Anthem based on There is a Tavern in the Town.

 During the Second World War many students were expected to take "fire watches" and serve as lookouts at night, although this job came with little danger in a town like Carmarthen.
 Many of the students at the college also joined the Home Guard and took part in drills.
 In 1938 a Broadcast room was constructed, the foundation stone being laid by the Duke of Kent.

-In 1931, the College changed its name to Trinity College, Carmarthen.
+In 1931, the college changed its name to Trinity College, Carmarthen.
 Female students were first admitted in 1957.
-In 2009, the College achieved "university college" status, and changed its name to Trinity University College.
+In 2009, the college achieved "university college" status, and changed its name to Trinity University College.